LUMC/sentinel/src/sphinx/users_terminologies.rst

 =============

 In the context of next-generation sequencing, the same words are often used to refer to multiple things.
-Here we list terms that we use repeatedly across the Sentinel documentation and what we actually mean when we use them.
+Here we list terms that are used repeatedly in the Sentinel documentation.

 Library
 -------

 A library denotes a single execution / run of an NGS machine.
-It may consist of a single sequence file (in the case of single-end sequencing) or two sequence files (in the case of paired-end sequencing).
+It may consist of a single sequence file (in the case of single-end sequencing) or two sequence files (paired-end sequencing).
 Libraries are often used when a single sample needs to be sequenced more than once (e.g. because its sequencing depth is less than desired) or when one sample is sequenced in different lanes.